Ascend/ascend-deployer/README.en.md

 5. Q: When the Euler system is a worker node, the words "Failed to connect to the host via ssh: Shared connection to XX closed" appear in the installation tensorflow2.6.5 .
 - A: The SSH connection session timeout is set in the host.
 This error will be caused if the deployment task time exceeds the set SSH connection session timeout.
 Modify the value of the "clientaliveinterval" keyword in the "/etc/ssh/sshd_config" file to "1800" (the timeout is 30 minutes), and then execute `systemctl restart sshd` to restart the sshd service.

+6. Q: What is the reason for the words "ImportError: libblas.so.3: cannot open shared object file: No such file or directory" when importing torch after installing torch-1.8.1 in the system.
+- A: The system does not install the openblas dependency, which results in the absence of this library.
+Execute `yum install openblas` to install the system dependency, and then create a soft link.
+The creation method is as follows (please refer to the specific library version):
+  - Execute `find / -name libopenblas*so` to find the libopenblas-r0.3.9.so file (the specific version displayed is subject to the actual version).
+  - Execute `ln -s /usr/lib64/libopenblas-r0.3.9.so /usr/lib64/libblas.so.3` and `ln -s /usr/lib64/libopenblas-r0.3.9.so /usr/lib64/liblapack.so.3` Create soft links.